ChrisPendergraftSF/charting/README.md

 # Challenges -

 1. Data was structured as a board, not grouped by developer.
-2. Additive filters must be applied, or several fields.
+2. Additive filters must be applied, on several fields.
 3. A wrapper collection must be created with assingee and a collection of all tracks.
 4. Filters are ADD, not OR.
 So you can drill down
 5. Y axis value is missing, so must be derived from dataset to get tracks-count (Y-axis)